Reliquary: Alive With Hope

 Thomas Campbell, USA Fuller Vessel Blackened steel and paint.
 68cm.H / 26.75in.H |

 Now there is a knock at the door that won’t be ignored, it is heat, fires, floods, plagues, and poisons of our own naïve making.
 No, Mr. Wolf, we are sorry, we will fix it!
 We will tear up the dams, rip out the invasive species, pluck the plastic from the oceans and dig deep holes for the carbon!
 But we can no more dial back to some mythical virgin state than a seed can crawl back into a fruit that has been eaten.
-There is no undoing this knot we have tied; it is knot, upon knot, upon knot, in a thread as fine as hair.
-It is not within our power to undo, to fix what we have mangled and bent in our very efforts to control it.
-It is our destiny to writhe and iterate and complicate, but we can writhe with elegance and iterate with grace.
-We can look at our knot and learn from our mistakes.
+There is no undoing this knot we have tied for it is knot, upon knot, upon knot, in a thread as fine as hair.
+It is beyond our power to undo, to fix what we have mangled and undermined in our efforts to control it.
+It is our destiny to complicate and confound as we writhe and squirm to shape nature to our whims.
+But we can meditate upon our knot and seek to improve, to writhe with grace and squirm with precision.
 We nurture, hone and cultivate traits that we believe will help us survive and succeed.
 We do this not just with ourselves but with other living things, so that we may benefit from them.
-To increase the likelihood of receiving the benefit from our work, we cultivate living things in captivity.
-The cost of captivity is the added burden of selecting not just for the original desired traits, but also for traits that allow them to survive, or perhaps even thrive, in the extra-natural conditions we confine them to.
+To increase the likelihood of receiving benefit from our work, we cultivate living things in captivity.
+The cost of captivity is the added burden of selecting not just for the original desired traits, but also for traits that allow them to survive, or perhaps even thrive, in the extra-natural conditions we confine them to. |

 |